sizhewang1130/3guys/README.md

 ## Analysis Section <a name="section3"></a>

-Here are some graphs that we created in our analysis.
-We saved them to the `pics/` subfolder and include them via the usual markdown syntax for pictures.

 [top 10 location layoff](https://htmlpreview.github.io/?https://github.com/sizhewanglehigh/3guys/blob/main/top%2010%20location%20layoff.html)

 It is useful to analyze which industries are experiencing the most job losses.
 This information can provide insights into which sectors of the economy are struggling, and can help policymakers and businesses develop strategies to address the problem